Home > Positioning > Subjects > Structuralism

 Structuralism

-The intellectual movement that analyses cultural and intellectual phenomena as systems of relations rather than collections of independent elements.
-Originating in Saussure’s structural linguistics, structuralism spread across anthropology, literary theory, philosophy, and the human sciences in the mid-twentieth century.
-Its core insight: meaning is not in the element but in the difference between elements.
+Structuralism is the intellectual movement that analyses cultural and intellectual phenomena as systems of relations rather than collections of independent elements.
+Originating in Saussure’s structural linguistics, it spread across anthropology, literary theory, philosophy, and the human sciences in the mid-twentieth century.
+Its core insight is that meaning is not in the element but in the difference between elements: a term means what it means by its place in a system, not by anything it carries in itself.

 The core move